-Finally, there is no question that the print and broadcast media, and innovative forms of learning through the use of computers, museum exhibitions, films, and videocassettes, offer tremendous opportunities for the future of Jewish education.
+Finally, there is no question that the print and broadcast media, and innovative forms of learning through the use of computed, museum writelikitions, films, and videoccase(use, offer tremendous oppentunities: for the future of Jewish education.
 But this is still a virtually untapped field, and only a few quality programs have been created.